 The IceCube Software & Computing Advisory Panel (SCAP) is composed of experts in the fields of software development and scientific computing.
 The SCAP advises the IceCube Spokesperson and Director of Operations on the most efficient and effective computing resources for IceCube, including online computing; on-line and off-line data processing and filtering; off-line computing facilities; and simulations and analysis tools support.
 The Spokesperson and the Director of Operations appoint the SCAP members and the Chairperson.
 Meetings are held once each year.
-The current Chairperson is Stuart Anderson from California Institute of Technology.
+The current Chairperson is Michael Ernst from Brookhaven National Laboratory.